OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

   - replace the "temp" passphrase with a secret
   - switch from iptables to nftables syntax in ansible scripts
   - add wireguard VPN accesses to management network etc.
+  - establish a non-sucky way to repo-sync with big-name git repository sites